FOR IMMEDIATE RELEASE

 About Acadia Divinity College

-Acadia Divinity College is the Faculty of Theology at Acadia University and is the official seminary of the Convention of Atlantic Baptist Churches.
-Acadia Divinity College offers theological education at the bachelor’s, master’s, and doctoral levels, preparing men and women for leadership roles in churches, chaplaincies, denominational leadership, university and seminary teaching, cross-cultural mission, para-church leadership, and other areas of ministry.
+Acadia Divinity College is the Faculty of Theology at Acadia University and is the seminary of the Canadian Baptists of Atlantic Canada.
+Acadia Divinity College offers theological education at the bachelor’s, master’s, and doctoral levels, equipping men and women for leadership roles in churches, chaplaincies, denominational leadership, university and seminary teaching, cross-cultural mission, para-church leadership, and other areas of ministry.
 Graduate degrees are approved by the Association of Theological Schools in the United States and Canada.
 All degrees are awarded by Acadia University.
-For more information about Acadia Divinity College, visit our website at www.acadiadiv.ca.
+For more information about Acadia Divinity College, visit our website at acadiadiv.ca.